0x92/ChatGPT-Micro-Cap-Experiment/README.md

 ## Dashboard

-Start the Flask dashboard to view the portfolio, trade log, and latest graph:
+Start the Flask dashboard to view the portfolio, trade log, performance graph, and a quick summary of the latest totals:

 ```bash
 python dashboard/app.py
 ```

 Visit `http://localhost:5000/` in your browser.
+Use the navigation links at the top of the page to switch between the Portfolio, Trade Log, Graph, and Summary views.

 ## Automating Daily Runs